Promaximum/Projects/s_composite project_4/README.md

-# Project: "Image search by query"
+# Image search by query

 ## Project description
 The task assigned is to develop a demonstration version of an image search engine based on queries.